technickle/page-shield/README.md

 # page-shield
 AKA really bad security for web pages.
 Don't use this.
 Seriously.
 It's not a substitute for real authentication and encryption.
 It's a proof-of-concept.

-This solution might stop casual users from viewing your page content, but it can easily be bypassed by anyone with a rudimentary knowledge of javascript, html, or even using a browser's Document Object Model inspector.
+This solution might stop casual users from viewing your page content, but it can easily be bypassed by anyone with a rudimentary knowledge of javascript, html, or even using a browser's built-in page inspection tools.
 Do not use it to protect confidential or proprietary information!

 ## how to use
-Copy the `page-shield.js` file to your own web server, then a `script` element in the `head` section of your web page source code which points to your copy, similar to the following:
+Copy the `page-shield.js` file to your own web server, then add a `<script>` element within the `<head>` section of your web page source code which points to your copy, similar to the following:

 ```
 <script type="text/javascript" src="page-shield.js">
 ```

 Adding this should mask out the content of your web page, and display a password prompt.
 When a valid password is entered, the prompt disappears and the main web page content is revealed.
+You must create at least one password file (see below) in order to allow visitors to view your content.

 Multiple passwords are supported.